hupili/cudart/README.md

 vectorAdd
 ---------

-This sample adds two vectors of float.
+This sample adds two vectors of floats.

 zeroCopy
 --------